P-1A Visa for Internationally Recognized Athletes

 A P-1A visa enables a well-known athlete to come to the U.S. temporarily to compete as an individual or as part of a team.
 P-1A visas are also available to the athlete or team’s essential support staff.

 A candidate for a P-1A visa must:

-- Be coming to the U.S. to participate in an event or competition or perform as an internationally recognized athlete.
+- Come to the U.S. to participate in an event or competition or perform as an internationally recognized athlete.

-- Be internationally recognized.
-That means the athlete has achieved recognition through a high degree of skill in the sport or that the athlete’s achievement is well known in more than one country.
+- Have achieved international recognition through a high degree of skill in the sport or that the athlete’s achievement is well known in more than one country.

 - If support staff, be an essential member of the athlete’s support personnel, such as a coach or trainer, whose work cannot be readily performed by a U.S. worker.